stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/DualCAN/readme.txt

       and PD.04 pins
     - Use Key Push Button connected to PB9
     - Use Tamper Push Button connected to PC13
-    - Connect a female/female CAN cable between at the  CAN connectors (CN4 and CN3 on STM3210C-EVAL boards)
+    - Connect a female/female CAN cable between the CAN connectors (CN4 and CN3 on STM3210C-EVAL boards)
     - Connector 1 DB9_PIN2 to Connector 2 DB9_PIN2  (CAN_L)
     - Connector 1 DB9_PIN5 to Connector 2 DB9_PIN5  ( GND )
     - Connector 1 DB9_PIN7 to Connector 2 DB9_PIN7  (CAN_H)
-		  @note JP6 or JP5 must be fitted.
+    - JP6 or JP5 must be fitted.

 @par How to use it ?

 In order to make the program work, you must do the following :
-- Create a project and setup all project configuration
-- Add the required Library files :
-  - stm32f10x_can.c
-  - stm32f10x_exti.c
-  - stm32f10x_gpio.c
-  - stm32f10x_rcc.c
-  - stm32f10x_usart.c
-  - stm32f10x_i2c.c
-  - stm32f10x_spi.c
-  - misc.c
-  - stm32_eval.c       (under Utilities\STM32_EVAL)
-  - stm3210c_eval_lcd.c  (under Utilities\STM32_EVAL\STM3210C_EVAL)

-- Edit stm32f10x.h file to select the device you are working on.
-- Edit stm32_eval.h file to select the evaluation board you will use.

-@b Tip: You can tailor the provided project template to run this example, for
-        more details please refer to "stm32f10x_stdperiph_lib_um.chm" user manual; select "Peripheral Examples" then follow the instructions provided in "How to proceed" section.
+ - Copy all source files from this example folder to the template folder under Project\STM32F10x_StdPeriph_Template
+ - Open your preferred toolchain
-- Link all compiled files and load your image into target memory
+ - Rebuild all files and load your image into target memory
  - Run the example

 @note
  - Low-density Value line devices are STM32F100xx microcontrollers where the